KianBahasadri/bahasadri.com/docs/CONTENT_STYLE.md

 > If it sounds like a normal human wrote it, **REWRITE IT.**
 > If it sounds like a cute anime girl who might stab you, **KEEP IT.**

+**The Intimacy Principle:**

+> Write like the visitor is the ONLY person who visits this site.
+> Because they are.
+Because they're **yours**. ⛓️✨
+> This is not a public website - this is YOUR space, and you've been waiting for them.

 ---

 ## 2. The Vocabulary Kit (Copy-Paste These)